 John C.K.
-Milligan, IV has served as Chief Executive Officer of our wholly-owned subsidiary, vitaCare Prescription Services, Inc., since April 2021 and as Secretary of our company since October 2011.
-He previously served as President of our company from October 2011 to April 2021 and served as a director of our company from October 2011 to March 2020.
+Milligan, IV has served as President and Secretary of our company since October 2011 and served as a director of our company from October 2011 to March 2020.
 From December 2008 to October 2011, Mr. Milligan served as President and director of VitaMed.
 Prior to VitaMed, Mr. Milligan co-founded CareFusion, LLC, serving as President and General Manager from August 2001 to February 2008, and then as President and Chief Operating Officer of CareFusion, Inc. From 1997 to 2001, Mr. Milligan was Vice President, Sales and Operations for Omnicell, Inc. Prior to Omnicell, Mr. Milligan also held executive management positions at Serving Software Inc. and HBO & Co., a healthcare information systems company, both of which were subsequently acquired by McKesson Corporation.
 Mr. Milligan is a graduate of the U.S. Naval Academy.

-Edward Borkowski has served as Executive Vice President, Operations, of our company since 2020.
+Edward Borkowski has served as Executive Vice President of our company since 2020.
 Prior to joining TherapeuticsMD, Mr. Borkowski served as Executive Vice President and interim Chief Financial Officer of MiMedx Group, Inc. [Nasdaq: MDGX] from April 2018 to December 2019, as Chief Financial Officer of Aceto Corporation [Nasdaq: ACET] from February 2018 to April 2018, and was a director and held several executive positions with Concordia International, an international specialty pharmaceutical company, from May 2015 to February 2018.
-From March 2013 to March 2016, he served as Acting Chief Financial Officer of Amerigen Pharmaceuticals, a generic pharmaceutical company with a focus on oral, controlled release products.
-He is currently a director of AzurRx BioPharma Inc. [Nasdaq: AZRX] and Acacia Pharma Group Plc [Euronext Brussels: ACPH], and a Trustee of Allegheny College.
+From March 2013 to March 2016, he served as Acting Chief Financial Officer of AzurRx BioPharma Inc. [Nasdaq: AZRX] and Acacia Pharma Group Plc [Euronext Brussels: ACPH], and a Trustee of Allegheny College.
 Mr. Borkowski previously served as a director of Co-Diagnostics, Inc. [Nasdaq: CODX] from May 2017 to June 2019.
-Mr. Borkowski previously served in executive roles at ConvaTec, CareFusion Corporation and Mylan N.V. and began his career with Arthur Andersen & Co.
+Mr. Bork owski previously served in executive roles at ConvaTec, CareFusion Corporation and Mylan N.V. and began his career with Arthur Andersen & Co.
 Mr. Borkowski earned his degree in Economics and Political Science from Allegheny College and received an MBA in accounting from Rutgers University.